firefox-devtools/profiler/docs-user/guide-profiling-android-directly-on-device.md

-# Profiling Firefox for android directly on device
+# Profiling Firefox for Android directly on device

 The Firefox Profiler can be used without the remote debugging option.
 It offers a little less flexibility (can't edit the options and the profile is automatically uploaded).
 However, it does allow you to capture a profile without the need of a PC.